NedyUdombat/nigerian-fintechs/README.md

 # **Nigerian Fintechs**

-A curation of all fintech applications in Nigeria
+A curation of all fintech companies in Nigeria